GsDistance/defaultTemplate/README.md

-# defaultTemplate
+# versioner

-Template repository for quick setup.
-Also used for generating metadata used by [GsDistance Project Hub](https://hub.gsdistance.org)
+Used for automated versioning and backup for GsD projects Also used for generating metadata used by [GsDistance Project Hub](https://hub.gsdistance.org)

 ## Usage